May 2018 – World premiere of Your Best One, the sequel to The Luckiest People by Meridith Friedman (ANPF 2015), at Curious Theatre of Denver.

 — Philip Brandes, Los Angeles Times

-October 2008 – Steven Levenson’s The Language of Trees (ANPF 2007) had an off-broadway production at the Harold and Miriam Steinberg Center for Theatre’s Black Box Theatre.
+October 2008 – Steven Levenson’s The Language of Trees (ANPF 2007) was presented by Roundabout Theatre Company at the Harold and Miriam Steinberg Center for Theatre’s Black Box Theatre.

 March 2003 – Knowing Cairo (ANPF 2001) by Andrea Stolowitz received its world premiere at The Old Globe Theater.
-Was an LA Times Critics’ Pick, 2003.
+Was an LA Times Critics’ Pick, 2003 and earned San Diego’s “Billie” Best New Play Award.
+It is published by Playscripts Inc. and continues to be produced nationally and internationally.

 2000 – Karen Zacarias’ The Sins of Sor Juana (ANPF 1999) was the winner of The Charles MacArthur Prize for Outstanding New Play at D.C.’s Helen Hayes Awards.